mguddeti/AutoEscape/README.md

-# EscapeSquared
+# EscapeString

-EscapeSquared is an extension that allows you to escape special characters when working with strings.
+EscapeString is an extension that allows you to escape special characters when working with strings.

 ## Features

-EscapeSquared can be applied on strings that have been already pasted in your code or on text that you have copied.
+EscapeString can be applied on strings that have been already pasted in your code or on text that you have copied.
 This extension can be used for a variety of cases, such as escaping quotes when working with stringified JSON objects to escaping backslashes when pasting file paths.

 <!---
 For example if there is an image subfolder under your extension project workspace: